keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ("vClusters") out of the box.
 This is also an issue
-if the `schedulingGatesEnabled` Helm chart value is set to `false` for Kubernetes versions greater than 1.26.
+if the `schedulingGatesEnabled` Helm chart value is set to `false` for Kubernetes version 1.27 and later.
 See
 [Keptn integration with Scheduling](../architecture/components/scheduler/) for details.